DarkDBx/DiabloIV.Helper/README.md

 ## USAGE
-- Recomended usage is the assistant in combination with the toolbox to build a custom skill rotation
+- Recomended usage is the assistant in combination with the toolbox to build a custom skill rotation, just use folder names, in assets\skills\ like: barb, necro, sorc and assign the proper skill image to the correct number: 01-04 from left to right and 05 for your right mouse button.
-- Start the helltide-bot somewhere in the openworld, optimal in onyx watchtower or rakhat keep
+- Start the helltide-bot somewhere in the openworld, optimal in onyx watchtower or rakhat keep.
-- Use the macro recorder atm for testing purpose
+- Use the macro recorder atm for testing purpose.
-- With toolbox open: 'home' hotkey get coordinates and rgb colors at mouse cursor
+- With toolbox open: 'home' hotkey get coordinates and rgb colors at mouse cursor.
-- With toolbox open: 'insert' hotkey save image per parameters from gui at mouse cursor
+- With toolbox open: 'insert' hotkey save image per parameters from gui at mouse cursor.
-- 'end' hotkey exit active process
+- 'end' hotkey exit active process.
-- 'delete' hotkey pause active process
+- 'delete' hotkey pause active process.

 ## CREDITS